indilib/pyindi-client/README.md

 ```

 ## BaseClient virual methods
-As of INDI Core 2.0.0, features such as:
+As of INDI Core 2.0.0, there are no features like:
 - newText
 - newSwitch
+- newNumber
 - newLight
 - newBlob